linsomniac/spawk/README.md

 and if so, how to best implement them:

 - More examples.
-- FS (Field Separator) and RS (Record Seperator)?
-Currently the fields are implemented by str.split(), which can take things other than whitespace.
-  RS may mean that multiple lines are handed to the processing rules, which I don't know exactly how that makes sense in the current setup.
-For example, FS="\n" and RS="", for processing addresses separated by blank lines.
-- OFS/ORS?
-These are output versions of the above, which means that there needs to be some way to do the equivalent of "print" or "print $1 $3, $5".
 - Negate patterns.
 Or just "not()" or "notpattern()"?
 Or a "not()" wrapper around regexes?
 Also how to do other AWKisms like "pattern && pattern", "pattern || pattern", "pattern ? pattern : pattern".
+- Else decorator for if no pattern matched?
 - @call(func) gets called with the line, possible uses:
     - Define a function and then @call(func)
     - @call(lambda x: x.match(r'xxx') and x.match(r'yyy') and x.eval('NR > 1'))
     - @call(lambda x: x.match(r'xxx') if x.match(r'yyy') else x.eval('NR > 1'))
 - @filter() that uses truth of return to determine if line is passed to additional steps in program.
+- Can decorators also be made as filters, for use in the "default print" case like awk-style "/regex/" with no code.
 - Switch from "@pattern" to "@match" or "@search" or other "re" module names?
-- Plugable field/record modules could allow much richer options, like a CSV input source, JSON, htpasswd/passwd, or even dbapi input or output.
-But does that make sense?
-CSV and JSON do.
+- A way to send updated record back to the processing engine.
     - Can the line be changed in the processing functions like it can in AWK?
       Make it so that the fields can be updated too.
 - Documentation pages.
-- Else decorator for if no pattern matched?
-- Can decorators also be made as filters, for use in the "default print" case like awk-style "/regex/" with no code.
 - Maybe: pattern() and the like could take as the argument:
     - String: Interpreted as a regex.
     - Otherwise, call it with the line?
 But how do we get the context in there?
       Kind of want the context on the line so it can call re.match() or the like.
     - If return from above is truthy, call the decorated function.
     - BUT, if return was a SRE match, set that in the context.
-- A way to send updated record back to the processing engine.
 - Take ideas from "elvish" shell and "jq".
-- Record reader that can do FS and RS.
+- Plugable field/record modules could allow much richer options, like a CSV input source, JSON, htpasswd/passwd, or even dbapi input or output.
+But does that make sense?
+CSV and JSON do.
     - A record reader that can do JSON.
     - A record reader that can do CSV.
     - A record reader that can do Apache logs.
+    - Record reader that can do FS and RS.
+    - FS (Field Separator) and RS (Record Seperator)?
+Currently the fields are implemented by str.split(), which can take things other than whitespace.
+      RS may mean that multiple lines are handed to the processing rules, which I don't know exactly how that makes sense in the current setup.
+For example, FS="\n" and RS="", for processing addresses separated by blank lines.
+    - OFS/ORS?
+These are output versions of the above, which means that there needs to be some way to do the equivalent of "print" or "print $1 $3, $5".
+    - Probably would have record processors that would have an input handler and an output handler and a way to specify if the outputter was called by default at the end of the pipeline or only on demand.
+Does "Continue" trigger default output and what is the way to break pipeline in the converse way?
+Maybe deliberately calling the outputter then Continue?